hashicorp/terraform-provider-aws/docs/error-handling.md

 return fmt.Errorf("adding some additional message: %w", err)
 ```

 This type of error wrapping should be applied to all Terraform resource logic.
 It should also be applied to any nested functions that contains two or more error conditions (e.g., a function that calls an update API and waits for the update to finish) so practitioners and code maintainers have a clear idea which generated the error.
 When returning errors in those situations, it is important to only include necessary additional context.
-Resource logic will typically include the information such as the type of operation and resource identifier (e.g., `error updating Service Thing (%s): %w`), so these messages can be more terse such as `error waiting for completion: %w`.
+Resource logic will typically include the information such as the type of operation and resource identifier (e.g., `updating Service Thing (%s): %w`), so these messages can be more terse such as `waiting for completion: %w`.

 ### AWS SDK for Go v1 Errors